 Episcopal Migration Ministries

-For the first time since World War II, there are more than 60 million displaced people worldwide, including more than 19 million refugees.
-Each year, Episcopal Migration Ministries and its network of local affiliate partners welcome more than 5,000 refugees from more than 30 countries.
+For the first time since World War II, there are more than 65.6 million displaced people worldwide, including more than 22.5 million refugees.
 From the moment they arrive in their new communities, refugee clients receive care, hospitality, and assistance from professional affiliate staff and from the hundreds of generous church volunteers who welcome the stranger through this ministry each year.

 One United People: A Dialogue on Refugee Resettlement and Faithful Welcome